-Non-executive members of the Board of Directors of Lazard Group (who are also the same Non-Executive Directors of Lazard Ltd) receive approximately 55% of their annual compensation for service on the Board of Directors and its committees in the form of DSUs which resulted in 31,588 and 33,359 DSUs granted during the six month periods ended June 30, 2010 and 2009, respectively.
+Non-executive members of the Board of Directors receive approximately 55% of their annual compensation for service on the Board of Directors and its committees in the form of DSUs which resulted in 31,588 and 33,359 DSUs granted during the six month periods ended June 30, 2010 and 2009, respectively.
 Their remaining compensation is payable in cash, which they may elect to receive in the form of additional DSUs under the Directors' Fee Deferral Unit Plan described below.
 DSUs are convertible into Class A common stock at the time of cessation of service to the Board.
 The DSUs include a cash dividend participation right equivalent to any ordinary quarterly dividends paid on Class A common stock, and resulted in nominal cash payments for the six month periods ended June 30, 2010 and 2009.
-DSU awards are expensed at their fair value on their date of grant, which, inclusive of amounts related to the Directors' Fee Deferral Unit Plan, totaled \$520 and \$558 during the three month and six month periods ended June 30, 2010, respectively, and \$502 and \$541 during the three month and six month periods ended June 30, 2009, respectively.
+DSU awards are expensed at their fair value on their date of grant, which, inclusive of amounts related to the Directors' Fee Deferral Unit Plan, totaled \$1,039 and \$1,115 during the three month and six month periods ended June 30, 2010, respectively, and \$1,006 and \$1,083 during the three month and six month periods ended June 30, 2009, respectively.